Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North Bondi has 37 active public transport stops, all serving buses.
-These stops are covered by 37 different routes that together facilitate 8,818 weekly passenger trips.
-The accessibility of these services is rated excellent, with residents typically living just 132 meters from the nearest stop.
+North Bondi has 37 active public transport stops serving a mix of bus routes.
+These stops are covered by 37 different routes, offering 8,818 weekly passenger trips in total.
+The area's transport accessibility is rated excellent, with residents typically located 132 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the primary mode of transport at 67%, followed by bus at 9% and train at 8%.
+Vehicle ownership averages 0.9 per dwelling, below the regional average.

 Frequently Asked Questions - Transport